nazmul-nhb/bicycle-boulevard-server/README.md

 # Bicycle Boulevard Server 🚲

-A comprehensive backend API built with **Express** and **TypeScript**, designed for managing a bicycle store with MongoDB and Mongoose.
+A comprehensive backend API built with **Express** and **TypeScript**, designed for managing a bicycle store with `MongoDB` and `Mongoose`.
 This project supports CRUD operations for bicycles and orders, features advanced error handling, and ensures data integrity through schema validation.
 For Input validation `Zod` is used.
 Created a class `UnifiedError` with multiple private methods to process different types of errors.

 ---